How to care for vaginal flora with probiotics

 Under normal conditions, lactobacilli produce lactic acid, which prevents the growth of other harmful bacteria in a more acidic environment.

-On the other hand, the increase in lactobacilli causes them to compete for food and space in the intestinal and vaginal walls, which also prevents other less interesting microorganisms from colonizing these delicate areas.
+On the other hand, the increase in lactobacilli causes them to compete for food and space in the intestinal and vaginal walls, which also prevents other less desirable microorganisms from colonizing these delicate areas.

 It may interest you: